cdoublev/css/doc/parse/README.md

 - a component value is implemented as a plain object¹ with a `type` property as a `Set` filled² with the matching production(s)
 - the input list of component values is replaced by the result of matching this list against the grammar for a property³, in which component values are automatically sorted by their position in the value definition
-- specific rules for the property or the inner productions are matched in functions (hooks) which run after matching against the property value definition or the production, to discard a value failing against a rule, to add or remove default component values⁴, or to replace² special meaning keywords by other component value(s)
+- specific rules for the property or the inner productions are matched in functions (hooks) which run after matching against the property value definition or the production, to discard a value failing against a rule, to add or remove default component values⁴, to replace² special meaning keywords by other component value(s), or to create a specific representation of the input value (math functions, unicode range)
-- an omitted value⁵ is represented in the resulting list as a component-like data structure
+- omitted values⁵ are represented in the resulting list as component-like data structures

 ¹ Delimiters are tokenized as strings then parsed to objects when matching a value definition: this makes consuming whitespaces easier, but it is an implementation detail that may change later.

-² Mutations on the input list would be problematic when backtracking to match an alternative grammar, but replacing component values takes place on a new list, and the production(s) matched by component value(s) should remain valid even after failing to match a grammar at a later point.
+² Mutations on the input list would be problematic when backtracking to match an alternative grammar, but replacing component values takes place on a new list, and the production(s) matched by component value(s) must remain valid even after failing to match a grammar at a later point.

 ³ Therefore the input list of component values can be parsed into a single component value instead of a list, which is a deviation from *parse a CSS value*, but *serialize a CSS value* somewhat handles it with *represent the value of the [single] declaration as a list*, and it is an implementation detail that may change later.